 For a long time, Aboriginal tourism operators were not acknowledged as a segment of the tourism industry - these operators often struggled on alone without a support network.
 Information for visitors and for the travel industry about Aboriginal cultural experiences were fragmented and difficult to access.

-A selection of 25 Aboriginal tourism operators from Broome and Perth were nominated to represent WA at the National Forum.
+A selection of 25 Aboriginal tourism operators from Broome and Perth were nominated to represent WA at the Forum.
 This was the first time that operators from the south had met with operators from the north and they discovered that the challenges they were experiencing in entering the tourism industry were very similar.

 It was the operators themselves who approached the government to seek assistance in establishing a network that would support and equip them with a voice in the industry.
 The Western Australian Indigenous Tourism Operators Council (WAITOC) was established, with 12 members from a variety of Aboriginal language groups.
 The council went from strength to strength, slowly making inroads to the mainstream tourism industry to be heard and taken seriously as a unique and valuable component of the Australian tourism experience.
 This resulted in the council becoming an incorporated Association in May 2002.